AI

 informed that I possessed three £1 premium bonds.
 I looked

-to see if I'd won anything, but alas.. no.
+to see if I'd won anything in the intervening 62 years, but alas..

 As usual doing almost anything